dolthub/docs/packages/doltgres/content/sql/server/replication.md

 1. [`@@dolt_skip_replication_errors`](../version-control/dolt-sysvars.md#doltskipreplicationerrors).
    Makes replication errors warnings, instead of errors.
 Defaults to 0.
 1. [`@@dolt_transaction_commit`](../../../reference/sql/version-control/dolt-sysvars.md#dolt_transaction_commit).
-   Makes every transaction `COMMIT` a Dolt commit to force all writes to replicate.
+   Makes every transaction `COMMIT` a Doltgres commit to force all writes to replicate.
 Default 0.
 1. [`@@dolt_async_replication`](../version-control/dolt-sysvars.md#doltasyncreplication).
 Set to 1
    to make replication pushes asynchronous, which means that read replicas will be eventually consistent with the primary.
 Defaults to 0.